skybet/skybet.github.io/_posts/2016-06-23-scripting-veritas-netbackup.md

 We have a need to ensure that an off-site backup image is created, and this is performed using NetBackup AIR.
 This maximises the bandwidth of your WAN link by utilising deduplication data and only sending unique blocks when replicating.

-Configuring SLPs via the command line is the most complex part of the process as they require multiple, comma separated values to come options, depending on the number of actions in the SLP.
-The complexities of this are too great to go into in finre detail here, but hopefully this will give an indication of how the SLP configuration command line is constructed.
+Configuring SLPs via the command line is the most complex part of the process as they require multiple, comma separated values to some options, depending on the number of actions in the SLP.
+The complexities of this are too great to go into in fine detail here, but hopefully this will give an indication of how the SLP configuration command line is constructed.

 For simplicity, we are only covering the creation of a weekly schedule and associated SLPs.
 In reality, you may well have daily, monthly and even yearly schedules and SLPs.
 However, the basics of the configuration is the same.
 From a naming convention perspective, we have simply taken the policy name and added a suffix indicating the name of the schedule to which this SLP will be linked.
-We have alwo kept the name of the remote SLP the same as that of the local SLP.
-This also has the side effect of being able to easily see in the RAC when this specific import job is running and know that it relates to a backup image of a particular policy from the cource site.
+We have also kept the name of the remote SLP the same as that of the local SLP.
+This also has the side effect of being able to easily see in the RAC when this specific import job is running and know that it relates to a backup image of a particular policy from the source site.

-I'm also not going to go into the meaning of every option, but simply present the command that worked for us.
-If you require more details, please consult the man pages or Veritas Tech Support.

-# Creating Import SLPs in remote NBU domain
+### Creating Import SLPs in remote NBU domain

 The first step in configuring SLPs for replication is to create an Import SLP in the remote NBU domain.
 Because the remote NBU domain has no knowledge of anything about the backup image, it needs to run an import job once the replication is complete.
-This is specified in the local SLP and consequently the remote import SLP must already exist of the command will fail.
+This is specified in the local SLP and consequently the remote import SLP must already exist or the command will fail.

 When creating an Import SLP, the "used for" switch (-uf) is set to 4 to set this as an Import action.
 You then need to specify the dedup STU where the image will reside on the remote site.
 Some of the options for the command to create/modify an SLP must be specified, even if the option is not relevant for the action.
 This is done by the presence of the "__NA__" tag.
 You can also configure the retention level (-rl) of this replicated image if you require it ti be different from the source image.

 ``` bash
 ssh ${remote_master} /usr/openv/netbackup/bin/admincmd/nbstl ${policy}_weekly -add -uf 4 -residence ${remote_stu} -target_master __NA__ -target_importslp __NA__ -source 0 -managed 3 -rl 3
 ```
-This is performed from the local master server over ssh with the use of SSH public keys.
+This is performed from the local master server over SSH using public keys.

-# Creating local SLPs
+### Creating local SLPs

 Now that we have our remote SLP created, we can configure the local SLP.
 The command syntax is the same, but this time, we are creating a Backup action followed by a Replication action in the SLP.
 This necessitates adding additional comma separated values to most of the options.
 For all the options, the structure is the same: the value for the first action for each option is the first comma separated value.
 The value for the second action is the second comma separated value etc. While it seems complicated, the hard part is actually getting the right option values for the each of the options that action requires, including when to use the "__NA__" tag.